lollo004/Forma/README.md

 hanoi(3, origin, destination, auxiliary);
 ```
+More interesting and complex examples in the  `examples/` directory!

 ### Benchmark Test
 Ackermann function is made to test the manage of the stack by a programming language.